isomerpages/ogp-dunman/_partners/Parent Support Group.md

 Calling out to all parents of Dunmanians!
 Make your parenting journey memorable by joining the DHS Parent Support Group (PSG)!
 We are a vibrant and passionate group of parents, actively involved in our children’s DHS journey to create a win-win situation for the school, parents and teachers.

 All parents / guardians of current Dunman High School students are welcome to join PSG.
-Scan the QR Code or register via the following link: [**https://tinyurl.com/DHS-PSG-Membership**](https://tinyurl.com/DHS-PSG-Membership)
+Scan the QR Code or register via the following link:&nbsp;[**https://tinyurl.com/DHS-PSG-Membership**](https://tinyurl.com/DHS-PSG-Membership)

 [**现在就加入成为德明家长会的会员！**](https://tinyurl.com/DHS-PSG-Membership)